gazzamc/The-Expanse-RESTful-API/README.md

         These keys will vary, please check the corresponding documentation for each endpoint [here](https://expanse-api.herokuapp.com/documentation#resource)
     <br /><br />

-    If these requests are successful you will recieve a JSON response back with a code and message.
+    If these requests are successful you will receive a JSON response back with a code and message.
     Otherwise an error message will be sent back with details of what went wrong.

 #### Skeleton